 Student is currently or was previously enrolled in Ogden School District

 Returning student registration is intended for students who have previously attended Ogden School District K-12 (including students transferring from Kindergarten to Elementary, from Elementary to Junior High or from Junior High to High School).
+You will need to login to the portal (Aspire) as a parent, not as a student.
 If you are unable to login to or create a portal account, you will need to contact your student's school for assistance.
 Visit our school listing and use the number there to contact the school office.

 Student has never been enrolled in Ogden School District

 - Proof of Residency (2 forms) in parent/guardian's name.

 - Student' Certified Copy of Birth Certificate, Official State Birth Certificate with notary/seal.
 (The birth notice from hospital is no sufficient)

 - Student's Current Immunization Records.

 Before you get started, you will need to request your child’s student ID number from the school secretary.

 If you have not created an account, click on Request a Username from the SIS login screen. (https://sis.ogdensd.org/Login.aspx)